 the queries.
 In

 Sets the internationalization (i18n) configuration of the connection with the Server.
 If not present, the driver assumes the i18n of the database that you are connecting to.

 The “date” fields of the queries’ results are converted to the time zone assigned to the i18n of the connection.

 <I18N of the database that you are connecting to>

 Set the option The use of LIBPQ library to Yes.

 In the User agent box, enter the name of the application that will use this DSN.
 We recommend setting this field in all the DSNs to Virtual DataPort because is very useful for logging.

 Usually, the default value of Krbsrvname is correct.
-If you enabled Kerberos authentication on the database you are connecting to, this value has to match the “service class” of the Service Principal Name of the Server.
+If you enabled Kerberos authentication, this value has to match the “service class” of the Service Principal Name of the Server.
 For example, if in the field Server Principal of the Kerberos settings of the Server, you have

 HTTP/denodo1.contoso.com@CONTOSO.COM, the value of Krbsrvname has to be